pasqal-io/qadence/docs/digital_analog_qc/index.md

 - Fast single-qubit operations (digital).
 - Multi-partite entangling operations acting on all qubits (analog).

-The DAQC paradigm is typically implemented on quantum computing hardware based on neutral-atoms where both these computations are realizable.
+A promising quantum computing platform for the implementation of the DAQC paradigm is neutral-atoms, where both these computations are realizable.

 ## Digital-analog emulation